sequoia-pgp/fast-forward/README.md

     steps:
       - name: Fast forwarding
-        uses: nwalfield/sq-git-test/fast-forward@main
+        uses: sequoia-pgp/fast-forward@main
+        with:
+            merge: true
 ```

-Note: `fast-forward` is careful to make sure only collaborators are
+Note: `fast-forward` is careful to check that the user who triggered
-allowed to trigger the merge.

-Typing `/fast-forward` will then fast forward the target.
+the workflow is authorized to push to the repository.